What you need to know regarding pilot licensing.

 You have to be fit to fly.
 That means getting a medical certificate by passing a physical examination carried out by a medical examiner, who we have especially authorised to do that job.

 To begin, complete the form 24067/001 Application for medical certificate [PDF 432 KB] except page 4 which is completed during your medical examination.

 After you’ve done that, make an appointment with a medical examiner.

 Pilots holding a private pilot licence (or a higher licence exercising PPL privileges) are now able to fly on a driver licence medical, commonly referred to as a DL9.
 These medicals are issued by most general medical practices, and we recommend you see your regular health practitioner for your examination.

 Whatever health practitioner you choose to carry out the medical examination, they must be approved to conduct a Waka Kotahi (NZ Transport Agency) medical for a class 2, 3, 4, or 5 driver’s licence, endorsed to carry passengers and issue a DL9 medical certificate.
-A copy of the DL9 will need to be sent to the CAA within 7 days of being issued or reissued – please email a copy to firstname.lastname@example.org.
+A copy of pages one and four only of the DL9 will need to be sent to the CAA within 7 days of being issued or reissued – please email a copy to email@example.com.